InfyOmLabs/laravel-routes-explorer/README.md

     `php artisan vendor:publish --tag=views`

-    After running this command, view file will be published to `rosources/views/routes/routes.php`.
+    After running this command, view file will be published to `resources/views/routes/routes.php`.
 Customize it the way you want.

 3. Change `view` parameter in `config/infyom/routes_explorer.php` to `routes.routes`.

 ## Security
-Of course, you need to secure this route `routes-explorer` in production environment.
+Of course, you need to secure this route `routes-explorer` in the production environment.

 You can find option `enable_explorer` into `config/infyom/routes_explorer.php` and simply make it false while in production environment directly or via `.env`.

 ## Track Api calls count

-By time, our project grows and had a lots of routes and api endpoints.
-And it's really difficult to figure out which routes are used and which routes are not used.
+By the time, our project grows with lots of routes and api endpoints.
+And it's really difficult to figure out which routes are most used or used or not used at all.

-Also, in some cases, we want to know, which routes are frequently called and we want to cache those data and lots of other real life practical problems.
+In some cases, we also want to know, which routes are frequently called and we want to cache those data.
+Other lots of real life practical problems and use cases can be there with our routes.

 To start tracking api calls, you need to perform following steps: